 Visit Kirstenbosch National Botanical Garden with an expert guide on a tour exclusively designed for our groups — the garden has been named one of the top gardens in the world by National Geographic Traveler magazine.
 Continue on to explore vibrant Cape Town and Cape Point, with a visit to the penguins at Boulders Beach.

-Enjoy a day of leisure and choose from a variety of optional activities, including Table Mountain or a Stellenbosch wine tour.
+Enjoy a day of leisure and choose from a variety of optional activities including a visit to Table Mountain or a Stellenbosch wine tour.

 There is something for everyone in Cape Town.
 Visit Table Mountain, walk the V&A Waterfront or embark on a wine tour in and around Stellenbosch.
 For the adventurous, opt to go skydiving, abseiling, or, if you're really brave, cage diving for a close encounter with a great white shark.
 Wander through the city centre, which has some of the oldest buildings and gardens in South Africa.
 Check out the Cultural Historical Museum, Planetarium, and many other museums and theatres.